Kris Joseph: Boston Celtics

-Joseph was selected in the second round of the 2012 NBA Draft by the Boston Celtics with the 51st pick.
+Joseph was selected in the second round of the 2012 NBA draft by the Boston Celtics with the 51st pick.
 On July 3, 2012, Joseph signed a contract with the Celtics.

-On July 5, 2012 the Boston Celtics announced that Joseph was added to their roster for the 2012 Orlando and Las Vegas NBA Summer League's.
+On July 5, 2012, the Boston Celtics announced that Joseph was added to their roster for the 2012 Orlando and Las Vegas NBA Summer League's.
 On October 24, Kris Joseph officially made the Celtics' 15-man roster.
 He was sent to the Maine Red Claws of the NBA D-League for several assignments during his time with the Celtics.
 On January 6, 2013, he was waived by the Celtics.
 On February 6, 2013, Joseph was reacquired by the Maine Red Claws.

 Brooklyn Nets

 On February 11, 2013, Joseph was traded to the Springfield Armor for James Mays.
 He signed a 10-day contract with the Brooklyn Nets on April 2, 2013.
 On April 12, 2013, he was signed for the remainder of the season.

-Joseph was traded to the Boston Celtics on July 12, 2013 along with Keith Bogans, Kris Humphries, MarShon Brooks and Gerald Wallace as well as three first round picks in a blockbuster deal that sent Celtics stars Kevin Garnett, Paul Pierce and Jason Terry to the Nets.
+Joseph was traded back to his draft team the Boston Celtics on July 12, 2013, along with Keith Bogans, Kris Humphries, MarShon Brooks and Gerald Wallace as well as three first-round picks in a blockbuster deal that sent Celtics stars Kevin Garnett, Paul Pierce and Jason Terry to the Nets.
 It was the first time two players named Kris were traded with each other.
-He was one of two players traded to the team that originally drafted them: Joseph was drafted by Boston in 2012 and Brooks was drafted by Boston in the 2011 NBA Draft.
+He was one of two players traded to the team that originally drafted them: Joseph was drafted by Boston in 2012 and Brooks was drafted by Boston in the 2011 NBA draft.
 On July 15, 2013, Joseph was waived by the Celtics.